EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 [here](https://github.com/EFanZh/EOPL-Exercises/blob/master/solutions/exercise-5.x-threads-lang.rkt).
 It is copied from the reference implementation.

-> Exercise 5.46 [★★] In the systemof exercise 5.45, a thread may be placed on the ready queue either because its time
+> Exercise 5.46 [★★] In the system of exercise 5.45, a thread may be placed on the ready queue either because its time
 > slot has been exhausted or because it chose to yield.
 In the latter case, it will be restarted with a full time slice.
 > Modify the system so that the ready queue keeps track of the remaining time slice (if any) of each thread, and
 > restarts the thread only with the time it has remaining.